PietroDrd/RL_Dog/README.md

 [![Linux platform](https://img.shields.io/badge/platform-linux--64-orange.svg)](https://releases.ubuntu.com/22.04/)
 [![skrl](https://img.shields.io/badge/skrl-1.2.0-green.svg)](https://skrl.readthedocs.io/en/latest/)

-- **Isaac Lab**: NVIDIA's [Isaac Lab](https://isaac-sim.github.io/IsaacLab/) provides the high-performance simulation environment necessary for training our models.
+- **NVIDIA's [Isaac Lab](https://isaac-sim.github.io/IsaacLab/)**:  provides the high-performance simulation environment necessary for training our models.
 Refer to the [Orbit](https://isaac-orbit.github.io/) and [Isaac Sim](https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html) pages for more information. <br>

+#### Config:
+- CPU: AMD® Ryzen 9 7950x
+- GPU: 2x NVIDIA RTX A6000 Ada Generation, 48Gb GDDR6, 300W
+- RAM: 192Gb
+- OS: Ubuntu 22.04.4 LTS

 Please note that IsaacLab contains many OpenAI Gym and Gymnasium features.
 It is common to find attributes, methods and classes related to them. <br>
 It contains [RSL_RL](https://github.com/leggedrobotics/rsl_rl/tree/master) too, helpfull framework by ETH for legged robot training.

 ### Laptop (lower grade simulations)
-**Remark**: for the time being i am mainly working on the Isaac Sim+Lab version for a more complete and realistic simulation.<br>
-However i'll try my best to implement it on Gymnasium too.
+**Remark**: for the time being i am mainly working on the Isaac Sim+Lab version for a more complete and realistic simulation.
+I'll try my best to implement it soon.

 - **OpenAI Gymnasium**: Since Isaac Sim is almost not suitable for being installed on **laptops**, I opted for the lightweight Gymnasium as a simulation environment.
 It supports Python 3.10 and Ubuntu 22.04 and it's well documented.
 Obviously, it is far from a realistic simulation, as Isaac Sim is, but for quick tests and trainings, I consider it a good trade-off considering my hardware limitations.
 For more details on Gymnasium, visit the [official documentation](https://gymnasium.farama.org/).